rayaman/multi/README.md

 Updated from 1.8.0 to 1.8.1</br>
 No real change!</br>
 Changed the structure of the library.
 Combined the coroutine based threads into the core!</br>
-Only compat and intergrations are not part of the core and never will be by nature.</br>
+Only compat and integrations are not part of the core and never will be by nature.</br>
 This should make the library more convient to use.</br>
 I left multi/all.lua file so if anyone had libraries/projects that used that it will still work!</br>
 Updated from 1.7.6 to 1.8.0</br> (How much thread could a thread thread if a thread could thread thread?)